 (1) You cannot afford to repay the overpayment.
 Tell the judge your income and expenses.
 Make a list of all your expenses to show you need all your income to keep up a very basic level of living.
 The list should show you spend all your income on necessities such as shelter, food, clothing, toiletries, household maintenance and operations, and transportation.
 If your reasonable expenses use up all your income, you cannot afford to repay the overpayment.

 (2) You were not responsible for the overpayment.
-You must show the overpayment was not your fault, and you had no knowledge you were overpaid.
+You must show the overpayment was not your fault, and you did not know you were overpaid.
 Point out to the judge that you gave DSHS the correct info.
 You had no reason to know you were not eligible for the extra benefits.

-You will not have to do much to meet this.
+You do not have to do much to meet this.
 Judges know it does not harm DSHS’s functions to not collect an overpayment.
-Judges have found it can actually improve DSHS’s function: it encourages DSHS to be more careful in awarding benefits.
+Judges have found it can improve DSHS’s function: it encourages DSHS to be more careful in awarding benefits.

 Point out that you reported everything to DSHS timely and accurately, and DSHS should do its job timely and accurately.
 Tell the judge it is DSHS’s responsibility, not yours, to determine eligibility and make sure mistakes do not happen.
 You did your part in reporting info, changes, and so on.
 DSHS should do its part.